MiliMade/MiliMade/README.md

 Software Engineer / Web Developer
 ---------------------------------

-* 🚀  I'm currently working on an app to help caregivers in Guyana
 * 🧠  I'm learning React
 * 🤝  I'm open to collaborating on anything that aims to make a difference.